NogeekIT/cracking-appsec-interview/Questions.md

 ## Secure Development

-1. A developer is working on a payment app, and BA/dev needs your assistance in gathering security requirements.What would you consider?
+1. A developer is working on a payment app, and BA/dev needs your assistance in gathering security requirements.
+What would you consider?

 2. What's your experience with software development methodologies?
-	- agile, secure SDLC, devOps model
+	- agile, scrum, devOps model, kanban, waterfall

 3. What is the difference between static and dynamic analysis?